JonatanS/konstru-manual/known_limitations.md

 ## Levels

 There is no model object to represent Konstru levels in SAP.
-Not supported.
+Levels are not supported in SAP.

 ## Openings